KVK-Rao/guardian/README.md

-# guardian is security program to protect home network users from accessing malicious sites to prevent malware/ransomware/phishing attacks.
+# Guardian is security program to protect home network users from accessing malicious sites to prevent malware/ransomware/phishing attacks.
 Program runs on a mini-pc, Raspberry Pi or as a VM in the home network.